BlueKittyMeow/Emil/characters/klara/profile.md

 - Deep intelligence
 - Both vulnerable and sharp
 - Uses beauty as armor
+- Particular fascination with anatomy and preservation techniques
+- Interest in medical specimens and their documentation

 ### Inner Life
 - Complicated relationship with dependency